Azure/azure-sdk-for-go/sdk/messaging/azeventgrid/README.md

 This client module allows you to publish events and receive events using the [Pull delivery](https://learn.microsoft.com/azure/event-grid/pull-delivery-overview) API.

+> NOTE: This client does not work with Event Grid topics.
+Use the Client in the `publisher` sub-package instead.

 Key links:
 - [Source code][source]
 - [API Reference Documentation][godoc]